 Feeling empowered to raise your own backyard flock?
 Read on to learn more about local laws for keeping chickens.

-Kate MacLean lives and works on 120 acres of land known as Longest Acres Farm in Chelsea, VT with her husband Nick, son Leland, and daughter Amelia.
+Kate MacLean lives and works on 120 acres of land known as Longest Acres Farm in Chelsea, VT alongside her son Leland, daughter Amelia, and their father Nick.
 As an ex-city-dweller, she gained valuable experience working on friends' and neighbors' farms before making the move to rural Vermont with her family in search of a fulfilling, self-sustaining way of life.